Older couple reads obituaries to see which Canadian community newspapers have passed away - The Beaverton

 “I said they’re all catching this Postmedia disease!” shouted Gladys to her husband of 53 years.
 “It’s killing all of them!”

 “Maybe they would have lasted longer if their no good corporate owners visited them once-and-a-while,” suggested Albert, “but no, they just thought they were a tired old burden, not wanting to pay for them to innovate.
-Then they’ll blame the and ask for taxpayer to bail them out.
+Then they’ll blame the government and ask for taxpayer money to bail them out.

 So much for the free market,” shrugged the grandfather of nine.